jasoncmcg/node-cmd-switch/README.md

 # node-cmd-input
 Process command line input switches for a node script

-# Present Status

-Non-functional

-This project is now in development and should not be utilized yet.

 # How to Install

 This is meant to be a library utilized in your project.